tawandakasunzuma/kanban-board/README.md

 This project follows a **modular structure**:

-- `app.js`: Entry point, initializes app
+- `main.js`: Entry point; initializes the app, fetches tasks from the API, and begins rendering
+- `api.js`: Handles all data fetching from the Kanban API
-- `dom.js`: DOM manipulation logic
+- `render.js`: Contains DOM manipulation logic to render and update tasks on the page
-- `modal.js`: Handles task modal interactions
+- `modal.js`: Manages task-create/edit modals (opening, closing, and form buttons logic)
-- `storage.js`: Interacts with `localStorage`
+- `storage.js`: Interacts with `localStorage` to load and persist tasks
-- `utils.js`: Shared utility functions
+- `sidebar.js`: Controls sidebar show/hide behavior for responsive navigation
+- `theme.js`: Implements light/dark theme toggle and persists the user’s preference

 All modules are cleanly separated and well-documented:
 Functions are documented using **JSDoc** for clarity and maintainability.